williamcaamot/PGR301_exam/readme.md

 ### To-do
-- [ ] Should use modules
+- [ ] Should use modules - Check lecture
-- [ ] Should use .env variables to extract necessary information and store them as .envs rather than in the text
+- [ ] Make sure all resource names start with 47 to make it easy to identify
-- [ ] Should always use the least privileges
+- [X] Should always use the least privileges

 ## Oppgave 3
 Image navn: